-From a different developer, but very similar app is available for Android devices below.
+From a different developer, but a very similar app is available for Android devices below.

-New apps are being released daily so always check your app store to find out the latest eye related apps, they can be fun or educational or both.
+New apps are being released daily so always check your app store to find out the latest eye-related apps, they can be fun, educational or both.